 Counter Stools vs. Bar Stools: Key Features

-Counter stools and bar stools differ significantly in terms of height, usage, and design.
-The following sections highlight their distinctive characteristics:
+Counter stools vs bar stools differ significantly in terms of height, usage, and design.
+Here are their key features:

 Counter Stools

-Usage: Best for casual dining, office breakrooms, and home setups with lower counters.
+Usage: Suitable for casual dining, office breakrooms, and home setups with lower counters.

 Bar Stools